 Success is rarely coincidental.
-The companies that enjoy large ROIs are usually the companies that have developed well thought out strategies for every stage and every process.
-They have toiled over the designs of their products, can tell you a hundred reasons why their product is superior to that of their competitors, and know buyer personas as well as they know their best friends.
+The companies that enjoy substantial ROIs are usually the companies that develop well-thought-out strategies for every stage of the marketing funnel.
+They have toiled over the designs of their products, can tell you a hundred reasons why their product is superior to their competitors, and know buyer personas as well as their best friends.

-One of the most distinctive traits of a successful company can be found in its marketing funnel.
+One of the most distinctive traits of a successful company is its marketing funnel.
 Every company’s funnel looks different.
-Prosperous companies have funnels that are closer to the shapes of cylinders, while under-prepared companies are thinner and leaking leads all throughout because they are ill-equipped to nurture them.
+Prosperous companies have funnels closer to the shapes of cylinders, while under-prepared companies are thinner and leak leads all throughout because they are ill-equipped to nurture them.
 You can determine what your marketing funnel is saying about your company by analyzing the number of leads you have in each stage of the funnel.
 You can learn where it’s strong and where it needs improvements.

 However, funnels are so much more complicated than that.
-If you believe that your work is done at the purchasing stage, you’re missing out on opportunities to compound your success and really amplify your brand.
+If you believe your work is done at the purchasing stage, you’re missing opportunities to compound your success and amplify your brand.

 To reach out to your target audience and show them that you have a solution to their problem.

-Your top of the funnel is wide and acquiring many qualified leads.
-Companies successful in the Awareness Stage have a strong social media presence and are able to get people reading blog posts and watching viral videos about their products.
-You will see high levels of traffic, downloads, likes, shares, views, and click-throughs.
+Your top of the funnel is wide, acquiring many qualified leads.
+Companies successful in the Awareness Stage have a strong social media presence and can get people reading blog posts and watching viral videos about their products.
+You will see high levels of traffic, downloads, likes, shares, views, and clicks.
 When done well, there will be enough to drive leads to the Evaluation Stage.